PBI Professional Boundaries and Risk Management: A Primer US Edition (Primer-20)Back

 Professions this course is suitable for:

 US-based physicians, dentists, veterinarians, chiropractors, physician assistants, nurses, mental health providers, EMT's, physical therapists, students, and a wide variety of other clinicians.
+This course can also be adapted to be applicable for attorneys.

 *Canadian clinicians: Please visit the Canada Edition of this course.